People often have a lot of questions about signing up for health insurance at work. One of the most common is: “What is a flexible spending account?”

 - Teeth whitening

-* Note that baby sitting, child care, et al. would be eligible expenses for a dependent care FSA, of course.
+* Note that baby sitting, child care, et al. would be eligible expenses for a dependent care FSA.

 When in doubt, you can always check Publication 502 Medical and Dental Expenses on the IRS website for the latest word on what’s eligible and what’s not.